Notice of Privacy Practices

 How We May Use and Disclose Your PHI

-PHI is information in verbal, paper, or electronic format which may identify you and that relates to your past, present or future physical or mental health or condition, the provision of health care products or services to you, or payment for such services.
+For purposes of this Notice, PHI means information we create or maintain in verbal, paper, or electronic format that identifies you and relates to your past, present or future physical or mental health or condition, the provision of health care services to you, or payment for such services.

 I. Uses and Disclosures of PHI That Do Not Require Your Prior Authorization

-Except where prohibited by federal or state laws that require special privacy protections, we may use and disclose your PHI for treatment, payment and healthcare operations without your prior authorization as follows:
+We may use and disclose your PHI for purposes of treatment, payment and healthcare operations without your prior authorization:

 Treatment.
 We may use and disclose your PHI to provide and coordinate the treatment, medications and services you receive.
 For example, we may use your PHI to diagnose your health condition and to provide you with health care services.
-We may disclose your PHI to pharmacists, doctors, nurses, technicians and other personnel involved in your health care.
-We may also disclose your PHI with other third parties, such as hospitals, pharmacies and other health care facilities and agencies to facilitate the provision of health care services, medications, equipment and supplies you may need.
-This helps to coordinate your care and make sure that everyone who is involved in your care has the information that they need about you to meet your health care needs.
-We may share your information with other providers through our electronic medical records system.
-This system allows both in person and telehealth services to ensure a complete record for review and facilitation of your treatment.
+We may disclose your PHI to pharmacists, doctors, nurses, technicians and other provider personnel involved in your health care.
+We may also disclose your PHI to hospitals, pharmacies and other health care facilities and other third parties to facilitate the provision of health care services, medications, equipment and supplies you may need.
+This helps to coordinate your care and make sure everyone who is involved in your care has the necessary information to meet your health care needs.

 Health Care Operations.
-We may use and disclose your PHI for our health care operations.
-Health care operations are activities necessary for us to operate our health care business.
+We may use and disclose your PHI for our health care operations, which are activities necessary for us to operate our business.
 For example, we may use your PHI to monitor the performance of the health care providers and staff providing treatment to you.
-We may use your PHI as part of our efforts to continually improve the quality and effectiveness of the health care products and services we provide.
-We may also analyze PHI to improve the quality and efficiency of health care, for example, to assess and improve outcomes for health care conditions.
-We may disclose your PHI to other HIPAA covered entities that have provided services to you so that they can improve the quality and effectiveness of the health care services that they provide.
-We may use your PHI to create de-identified data, which is stripped of your identifiable data and no longer identifies you.
+We may use your PHI as part of our efforts to improve the quality and effectiveness of our services.
+We may disclose your PHI to other entities that have provided services to you so they can perform their own operations, such as to improve the quality and effectiveness of their health care services.

 We may also use and disclose your PHI without your prior authorization for the following purposes:

 As Required by Law.
-We will disclose your PHI when required to do so by federal, state or local law.
+We may disclose your PHI when required to do so by federal, state or local law.

 Coroners, Medical Examiners and Funeral Directors.
-We may release your PHI to coroners or medical examiners so that they can carry out their duties.
-This may be necessary, for example, to identify a deceased person or determine the cause of death.
+We may release your PHI to coroners or medical examiners so that they can carry out their duties, such as identifying a deceased person or determining the cause of death.
 We may also disclose PHI to funeral directors consistent with applicable law to enable them to carry out their duties.
-The HIPAA Privacy Protections do not apply to your PHI 50 years after death.

 Organ or Tissue Procurement Organizations.
 Consistent with applicable law, we may disclose your PHI to organ procurement organizations or other entities engaged in the procurement, banking, or transplantation of organs for tissue donation and transplant.

 To Avert a Serious Threat to Health or Safety.
-As required by law and standards of ethical conduct and if we believe in good faith, we may use and disclose your PHI when necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.
+As consistent with applicable law and standards of ethical conduct, we may use and disclose your PHI if we believe in good faith that the use or disclosure is necessary to prevent a serious threat to your health or safety or the health or safety of the public or another person.

 Victims of Abuse or Neglect.
 We may disclose PHI about you to a government authority if we reasonably believe you are a victim of abuse or neglect.
-We will only disclose this type of information to the extent required by law, if you agree to the disclosure, or if the disclosure is allowed by law and we believe it is necessary to prevent serious harm to you or someone else.
+We will only disclose this type of information to the extent required or permitted by law, or if you agree to the disclosure.

 II.
 Uses and Disclosures of PHI that Require Your Prior Authorization.